 - 1. The COUNTY will appropriate funds to operate the Section 5311 Rural Public Transportation Program for the stated contract year. - 2.
-The COUNTY shall procure a Commercial General Liability Insurance Policy for all DOT assigned vehicles including personal and advertising liability (or Comprehensive General Liability Policy with endorsement to insure contractual liability, broad from property damage, personal injury, personal and advertising liability), and other insurance policies.
+The COUNTY shall procure an Automobile Liability Insurance Policy for all DOT assigned vehicles including personal and advertising liability (or Comprehensive General Liability Policy with endorsement to insure contractual liability, broad from property damage, personal injury, personal and advertising liability), and other insurance policies.
 The insurance certificates must include the Three Rivers Regional Commission and the Third Party Operator, Transitions Commute Solutions, listed as additional insured parties.
-The County Procured Automobile Insurance must meet the below qualifications or their equivalency: - a. \$1,000,000 per occurrence (Each Occurrence Limit indicates the amount of coverage the contractor has under a liability policy for any one occurrence other than Personal & Advertising injury occurrences.) - b. \$3,000,000 aggregate (Aggregate Limit indicates the amount of coverage (for other than Products/Completed Operations Liability occurrences) the contractor has under a liability policy for the policy period; no matter how many separate losses that may occur.) - 3.
-Provide one or more vehicles for use by the TRRC and its Third Party Operator (TPO) for use in the regional public transit program.
+The County Procured Automobile Insurance must meet the below qualifications or their equivalency: - a) Commercial General Liability-insurance that pays and renders service on behalf of a contractor for the loss arising out of a contractor's responsibility due to negligence, imposed by law or assumed by contract: - i. \$1,000,000 per occurrence (Each Occurrence Limit-indicates the amount of coverage the contractor has under a liability policy for any one occurrence other than Personal \$ Advertising injury occurrences.) - ii. \$3,000,000 aggregate (Aggregate Limit-indicates the amount of coverage (for other than Products/Completed Operations Liability occurrences) the contractor has under a liability policy for the policy period; no matter how many separate losses that may occur.)